 - Newly purchased hardware to be supported by the IT staff must be purchased from the Departmental Computer Specification

-- Existing hardware must be a minimum of 4 years old to be supported by IT staff.
+- Existing hardware must be a maximum of 4 years old to be supported by IT staff.
 Older lab equipment driven systems are the only exception to this rule

 A common practice of organizational IT is to implement "Rolling Policies".
 These are policies that minimize downtime by replacing hardware on schedule: